 - Solid analytical methodology.
 The analytics applied to the data needs to be rigorous and make sense.

 - Enterprise grade technology.
-If the IT infrastructure doesn’t support the deployment of machine learning and data science models, the effort will likely fail.
+If the IT infrastructure doesn’t support the deployment of machine learning technologies and data science models, the effort will likely fail.

 - Deep business knowledge.
 It’s all about business, not just crunching numbers and spitting out results.

 The real “secret sauce”, however, is the synchronization amongst the pillars and how to mix them all together.

 My analytics team is focused on leveraging technology, data and analytics to address business questions and challenges.
 We accelerated our research and development efforts around machine learning, and developed a solid methodology along with the technology to enable the deployment of machine learning models into the market, and to ensure these models would provide tangible value.

 Our customers successfully use our integrated machine learning systems to address business problems such as: